top of page

 Functional Medicine in Dallas, Frisco, and Beyond

+Texans in Dallas, Frisco, Highland Park, and Rockwall are turning to functional medicine for chronic illness, hormone imbalances, autoimmune issues, and fatigue.
+However, those new to this approach may still ask, does insurance pay for functional medicine?
 In most cases, the answer is partially.
 While functional medicine and insurance can work together on limited services, true functional care usually extends beyond what insurance recognizes.
 This is why practices like Innate Integrative Medicine prioritize value-driven care and outcome-based healing.

 Learn about our Virtual Holistic Doctor In Texas, available across multiple cities including Fort Worth, University Place, and Southlake.